cs1302uga/cs1302-hw-savable/README.md

    using method names that are similar (in name) to the methods you are used to using to print data to the screen.
-In the `save` method, we create a `PrintWriter` object and then use `println` to print variables to the file.
+In the `save` method, we create a `PrintWriter` object and then use `println` to print variables to the file that's passed in as a parameter.

 1. Now, take a look at the `Driver.java` file in the `cs1302.hw` package.
+In the `main` method you will see instructions to accomplish the following tasks:
-In this file, we create two `GameProgress` objects and reference them with variables of the same type.
-We then save these objects to files on the disk.
+   1. Create two `GameProgress` objects and reference them with `GameProgress` variables named `game1` and `game2`.
+   1. Write the instance variables of the object reference by `game1` to a file called `progressInfo.txt` using the `writeToFile` method of the `Driver` class.
+   1. Add `game1` and `game2` to an array called `gpArray`.
+   1. Write the contents of both `GameProgress` objects to two separate files that start with `progress` using the `writeAllToFile` method of the `Driver` class.
+   1. You can ignore the rest of the `main` method for now.

+1. Before you run the code, take a minute to write down what you expect to happen after the calls to `writeToFile` and `writeAllToFile` are executed.

 1. Modify the script that you created in the previous checkpoint to include the `java` command to run `cs1302.hw.Driver` after all of the `javac` commands.
-Since the `Driver` program is expected to create some files in current directory, add the `ls -lh` command both before and after the `java` command to make it easier to see if the program works as intended.
+Since the `Driver` program is expected to create some files in current directory, add the `ls -lh` command to the script both before and after the `java` command to make it easier to see if the program works as intended.

 1. Run your modified script to recompile source code, list the files in the current directory, run the `Driver`, then list files in the current directory again -- all in a single command!

-   You should now see two new files named `progress0.txt` and `progress1.txt` that contain the instance variables for the two `GameProgess` objects created by `Driver`.
+   You should now see three new files named `progressInfo.txt`, `progress0.txt` and `progress1.txt` that contain the instance variables for the two `GameProgess` objects created by `Driver`.
    Look inside them to confirm this.
 Cool, huh?!?

    **NOTE** You can add the `rm` commands to delete these files before the first `ls -lh` command in your script so that they never